 Having traveled in some Asian countries one of our highlights so far was taking the train in Sri Lanka.
 For people who do not travel regularly with it, it is far more than a cheap option to travel from one place to the other but it is joining Sri Lanka’s society.
-Beside trying all varieties of fresh fruit and deep fried snacks you have a stunning view on Sri Lanka’s coastline or its even more impressive highlands.
-First we were unsure whether the train is the best way of transport for us, as we have heard many stories of overcrowded trains and insecure journey’s.
-In our case we did not experience anything similar.
+Besides trying all varieties of fresh fruit and deep-fried snacks you have a stunning view on Sri Lanka’s coastline or its even more impressive highlands.
+First, we were unsure whether the train is the best way of transport for us, as we have heard many stories of overcrowded trains and insecure journeys.
+In our case, we did not experience anything similar.

 The following blogpost will provide you with handy information as well as links you’ll need and tries to give you a feeling of what it is like taking the train in Sri Lanka.

 1st, 2nd or 3rd class train travel in Sri Lanka

 Not every train offers first-class tickets, but all trains we drove with, differentiated between second and third class.
 We were unsure which class might be the best to choose and the following describes that depending on your situation.

 Train in Sri Lanka: 1st class tickets